PsychiatricGenetics/Cerebellar_heritability/README.md

 # Heritability of Cerebellar Volumes in Adolescent and Young Adult Twins
-Analysis code for cerebellar heritability estimates
+Analysis code for Strike et al., (2023).
+Heritability of Cerebellar Volumes in Adolescent and Young Adult Twins.

+## Saturated

+## Univariate